 Looking for some great outdoor DIY cat houses for winter either for your roaming feline or your feral friends?

-Below, I rounded up 10 different tutorials on how to create a fantastic shelter without spending a fortune.
+We’ve got you covered!
+Below, we rounded up 10 different tutorials on how to create a fantastic shelter without spending a fortune.

 Let’s dive right in!